Maryxlu/ZELDA-COPY/README.md

 Intro: it all resorts into the resource folder.
 > Sprites are divided into square pixels of 16*16 pixels
-> respectively the sprites are (mactricially represented) grass, wall, 4x player walk right, health pack, 3x gun player damage, grass fx1, 4x player walk left, ammo item, 2x enemy walk, enemy damage, none, grass fx2, 6x none, 2x gun damage
+> respectively the sprites are (mactricially represented)

+//   grass     wall         4x player walk right    health pack, 3x gun

+//   player    damage       grass fx1               4x player walk left     ammo item       2xenemy walk      enemy damage

+//   none      grass fx2    6x none                 2x gun damage

 > The Level editing mechanic is simple:
 (each 1 pixel is one placement in map)

+/////

 (MAKE SURE TO COPY THE COLLORS FROM THE MAP)

+////

 Black -> grass(Walkable floor)

 White -> walls(non walkable surface)

 Green -> grass animations :)

 Cyan blue -> Gun

-Blue dark -> player starting position (must be only 1 or else error) Red -> enemies
+Blue dark -> player starting position (must be only 1 or else error)

+Red -> enemies

 Yellow -> ammo

 Pink -> health pack

 > Custom Font

 Just add a rtf file with the same name and boom you have new font :D